GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 ---
-title: Create A Cloud Build image factory using Packer
+title: Create a Cloud Build image factory using Packer
 description: Learn how to create an image factory using Cloud Build and Packer.
 author: johnlabarge
 tags: Cloud Build, Packer, Compute Engine, Image